romaricpascal/romaricpascal.is/content/me.md

 **Hello, I'm Romaric** and I've been building websites for more that 12 years now.
 Along the way, I've come to care about accessibility and performance to offer a good experience to the widest audience.

-I focus on writing semantic templates and components, and maintainable CSS (from scratch or on top of libraries like Bootstrap) to support various backends whether server-side like Rails or Django, or client-side like React or Vue.
+I focus on writing semantic templates and components, as well as maintainable CSS (from scratch or on top of libraries like Bootstrap), to support various backends whether server-side like Rails or Django, or client-side like React or Vue.

 </div>